notsyncing/azarrot/README.md

 ### Other features

+- Prefix KV caching based on radix tree with LRU evicting
 - Auto-batching on OpenAI Chat API
 - Auto model downloading from huggingface
 - Jina and Cohere(v2) Rerank API support on SentenceTransformers backend